What do you need to host a Posada?

 - “Door Bell Ringer” to ring the bell of the houses on your path.

 - Piñata – The Meaning of the Piñata: The seven cones represent the 7 venial sins.The blindfold represents faith.The stick you hit him with represents virtue.Hitting the piñata represents mortification for the sin committed.The sweets inside it represent the glory of God falling on us.
+For us it is just fun.
+[Set up safety tips before you start hitting the piñata]

 - Piñata Fillings: Fruits like: oranges, sweet limes, guavas,unpeeled roasted peanuts.